Resource Management Act 1991: Sixth National Government, 2023-present

+Chris Bishop, Minister for RMA reform under the National-led coalition government.

 Following the 2023 New Zealand general election, the NBA and SPA laws were repealed by the National-led coalition government, which passed the Resource Management (Natural and Built Environment and Spatial Planning Repeal and Interim Fast-track Consenting) Act 2023 on 19 December 2023.

 On 23 April 2024, the RMA Reform Minister Chris Bishop announced that the Government's RMA replacement legislation would remove intensive winter grazing regulations, low-slope map from stock exclusion regulations, suspend the requirement for local councils to identify new Significant Natural Areas for three years, eliminate the requirement for resource consents to comply with the "Te Mana o te Wai hierarchy of obligations," and ease coal mining restrictions.
 The Resource Management (Freshwater and Other Matters) Amendment Bill was introduced on 23 May 2024.

 On 20 September 2024, Bishop announced that the Government would introduce two new laws to replace the Resource Management Act 1991.
 One law would focus on managing the environmental effects of development activities while the second would enable urban development and infrastructure.
 On 23 October, the Government passed the Resource Management (Freshwater and Other Matters) Amendment Act 2024, which seeks to ease the "regulatory burden" on the country's farming, mining and other primary industries.

 On 24 March 2025, Bishop and Simon Court announced details about the new legislative framework that would replace the RMA system.
 This included a new Planning Act focusing on land use and development and a Natural Environment Act focusing on the use, protection and enhancement of the natural environment.
 The new RMA-replacement system would focus on the economic concept of externalities and property rights while ensuring environmental protections and safeguards.

 On 18 June 2025, Bishop announced that the Government would be amending resource management legislation to allow it to override local councils if their decisions "negatively" impacted economic growth, development and employment.
 He also confirmed that the Government would retain the "Medium Density Residential Standards" introduced by the previous Labour Government, abandoning earlier plans by the National-led government to make them optional.
 In late June 2025, both Regional Development Minister Shane Jones and Prime Minister Christopher Luxon expressed support for abolishing regional councils, opining that they did not see any need for these local government bodies after the coalition government passes its RMA replacement legislation.